A Handbook for Pennsic Land Agents

-- If, for any reason, the Land Agents do not seem to be able to come to agreement do not hesitate to call on one of the Land Staff representatives to help with the problem.
-Make sure the representative have already had their morning nourishment; especially if they are coffee drinkers.
+If, for any reason, the Land Agents cannot come to an agreement, do not hesitate to call on one of the Land Staff representatives to help with the problem.

 - Clearly delineated boundaries for all groups

-- The name and location of each group on the block
+- Legibly write or type the name and location of each group on the block map.

-- The Modern and SCA signatures of all Land Agents on the block.
+- The modern legal signatures of all Land Agents on the block.

 - All Land Agents from a block must be present when the Land Office reviews the map.
 Stay together.